 • Expense ratio: 0.35%, or $3.50 per year on every $1,000 invested

-While most high-dividend ETFs deliver high yields by simply owning high-yield dividend stocks, a few funds go about it from a different angle—using options and other market mechanics to generate yield instead.
+While most high-dividend ETFs deliver big income by simply owning high-yield dividend stocks, a few funds go about it from a different angle, using options and other market mechanics to generate yield instead.

 Take the JPMorgan Equity Premium Income ETF (JEPI), for instance.

-At a glance, JEPI’s 130-plus portfolio holdings wouldn’t make you blink an eye.
-It’s an 85/15 split of large- and mid-cap stocks—roughly the same split you’ll find in an S&P 500 index tracker.
-Positions such as Amazon (AMZN), Meta Platforms (META), and Nvidia (NVDA) would be found in any ol’ large-cap fund.
+At a glance, JEPI’s 125 portfolio holdings wouldn’t make you blink an eye.
+It’s a 75/25 split of large- and mid-cap stocks—roughly the same split you’ll find in an S&P 500 index tracker.
+Positions such as Johnson & Johnson (JNJ), AbbVie (ABBV), and PepsiCo (PEP) would be found in any ol’ large-cap fund.
 And that fund would likely yield somewhere in the 1%-2% range.

 It’s rare that an options-trading strategy earns a Morningstar Medalist rating.
-Morningstar’s reason behind its Bronze award for JEPI: “JPMorgan Equity Premium Income takes a nuanced approach to covered calls that delivers high income while reducing downside risk.
-This fund’s incremental improvements on a basic covered-call strategy makes it a solid option in the derivative income Morningstar Category,” though analyst Lan Anh Tran notes that “income from covered calls generally isn’t tax efficient.”
+Morningstar analyst Lan Anh Tran’s reason behind JEPI’s Silver award?
+“JPMorgan Equity Premium Income takes a nuanced approach to covered calls that delivers high income while reducing downside risk.
+This fund’s incremental improvements on a basic covered-call strategy make it a solid option in the derivative income Morningstar Category.”

 Want to learn more about JEPI?
 Check out the JPMorgan Asset Management provider site.